plamenradev/laravel-api/README.md

 The API uses [Mailtrap](https://mailtrap.io/) for mailing.
 You can set your own credentials in order to watch the mailing service.

+In order to start Jobs worker run `php artisan queue:work` command in order to start processing jobs on the queue as a daemon.

 ## Endpoint URLs

 POST /v1/api/company